C++ Math pow

 Example 2

-Let's see a example when base is of float type and exponent is of integer type.
+Let's consider an instance where the base is of type float and the exponent is of type integer.

 #include <iostream>